Travis

 When you’re logged in on Travis CI, we show you all of your repositories, including the ones from any organization you’re part of.

-Note that this scope allows access to the basic information about both private and public repositories, but not on any of the data or code stored in them.
+Note that this scope allows access to the basic information about both private and public repositories, but not on any of the stored data or code.

 • repo